 While the encoding manipulations remained at least partially effective in Experiment 2, the surprise finding was that warnings were ineffective at reducing the illusion of competence despite great efforts to educate participants about deceptive word pairs prior to study.
-Our warning instructions were modeled after Koriat and Bjork’s (2006) warning procedure which found that warnings improved JOL accuracies, and note that there are several examples of warnings effectively reducing associative false memory illusions (Huff, Meade, & Hutchison, 2011; McCabe & Smith, 2002), and susceptibility to misinformation (Blank & Launay, 2014).
+Our warning instructions were modeled after Koriat and Bjork’s (2006) warning procedure which found that warnings improved JOL accuracies, and we note that there are several examples of warnings effectively reducing associative false memory illusions (Huff, Meade, & Hutchison, 2011; McCabe & Smith, 2002), and susceptibility to misinformation (Blank & Launay, 2014).
 Despite these memory and metamemory warning benefits, we suggest two possibilities as to why our warnings failed to improve JOL calibration.
 First, although the warning we provided discussed different pair types including the deceptive nature of backward pairs, the warning still may not have been specific enough to produce a reduction in the illusion of competence.
 For example, previous research has shown that broad/general warnings about misinformation are less effective than specific warnings (Ecker, Lewandowsky, and Tang, 2010; Huff & Umanath, 2018) and that explicit warnings may be sensitive to different types of misleading items (Umanath, Ries, & Huff, 2019).
-Within the context of the present study, our warning could be made more specific by only warning participants about the illusion of competence for one type of deceptive word pair (e.g. backward pairs) and including several examples of backward pairs to facilitate identification at study.
+Within the context of the present study, our warning could potentially have been made more specific by only warning participants about the illusion of competence for one type of deceptive word pair (e.g. backward pairs) and including several examples of backward pairs to facilitate identification of backward pairs at encoding.
 Second, though participants were provided with a graph depicting the general patterns of the illusion of competence, this graph only provided a general data pattern from another study and did not display a participant’s individual performance on the task.
-Participants may have been more responsive if they were provided with their own JOL/recall data when providing the warning which may have improved the effectiveness of the warning.
-Given phenomena such as the better-than-average effect (Cross, 1977; Zell, Stickhouser, Sedikides, & Alicke, 2020), it is also reasonable to expect that participants may be more dismissive of general behavioral patterns that are unfavorable relative to information regarding individual patterns.
+Additionally, participants may have been more responsive if they were provided with their own JOL/recall data when providing the warning which may have improved the effectiveness of the warning.
+Given phenomena such as the better-than-average effect (Cross, 1977; Zell, Stickhouser, Sedikides, & Alicke, 2020), it is also reasonable to expect that participants may be more dismissive of general behavioral patterns that are unfavorable relative to information regarding their own individual response patterns.